Cyclenerd/ethereum_nvidia_miner/README.md

 If you have found a bug (English is not my mother tongue) or have any improvements, send me a pull request.

-## Leave a Tip 🙏

-With the image, you can immediately mine Ethereum.
-Do not spend long time searching and researching.

-I would be happy about a small donation.

-* Ξ - Ethereum: `0xfbbc9f870bccadf8847eba29b0ed3755e30c9f0d`
-* Ƀ - Bitcoin: `13fQA3mCQPmnXBDSmfautP4VMq6Sj2GVSA`